HomeContact UsSearchSitemapPaybill

 Smithfield, NC 27577

 Tax representatives and other non-attorneys must file a signed Power of Attorney prior to the Board of Equalization and Review hearing.
-You may obtain a Power of Attorney Form by calling the Tax Office at 919-989-5130 or download here.
+You may obtain a Power of Attorney Form by calling the Tax Office at 919-989-5130 or download from the forms page.